 Consider the following before you decide to work as an exotic dancer:

 - Are you prepared for a heavy stigma that may affect your personal relationships?
 Are you willing to cope with that stigma, or alternatively, do you feel comfortable lying to friends and family about your job?

 - Are you a self-starter?
 Can you stay on task?
 Many clubs do not schedule girls and do not pay a base wage, so your income is completely in your hands.

 - Do you have any issues with drug or alcohol addiction?
-The club environment is not friendly to those trying to stay sober, and getting messed up on the job can cause all sorts of problems which can affect both your money and your personal well-being.
+The club environment is not friendly to those trying to stay sober, and getting messed up on the job can cause all sorts of problems that can affect both your money and your personal well-being.

 - Do you have a thick "salesperson skin"?
 You will have to learn to face rejection.
 Awkward or unfriendly moments are par for the course with any sales job, which is only intensified by the fact that you will be "selling" your personal image.
 Additionally, you are in direct competition with co-workers, and sometimes they may be cutthroat.
 You have to have a strong backbone and sense of self to cope mentally.